bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/workflows.md

 ### Complex Input Types

 Inputs can be as simple or complex as you need.
-Nested objects, arrays, enums,JSON Schema has a keyword for pretty much everything.
+Nested objects, arrays, enums, JSON Schema has a keyword for pretty much everything.

 ```yaml
 workflows: